linode/docs/docs/guides/development/concepts/heap-data-structure/index.md

 - '[HackerEarth: Heaps/Priority Queues](https://www.hackerearth.com/practice/data-structures/trees/heapspriority-queues/tutorial/)'
 ---

 With the right data structures, programmers are able to store and operate on data efficiently.
-Binary tree structures like the heap data structure have in particular proven effective for sorting values.
+Binary tree structures, like the heap data structure in particular, have proven effective for sorting values.

-So, what is a heap data structure?
-How does it work?
+So, what is a heap data structure, and how does it work?

-This tutorial explains, defining heaps and exploring the ideas behind them.
-Along the way, the tutorial provides you with illustrations and concrete examples in the form of code.
+This tutorial explains heaps and explores the ideas behind them.
+Along the way, it provides illustrations and concrete examples in the form of code.

-By the end, you should have a grip on what heaps are and how you can start working with them.
+By the end, you should know what heaps are and how to start working with them.

 ## What Is a Heap Data Structure?

 A heap is a *complete binary tree* data structure in which all elements satisfy one of two kinds of heap properties.
-More on these properties later, but for now know that they allow heaps to return the lowest or highest value in an array.
+These properties allow heaps to return the lowest or highest value in an array.

 This is the usefulness of a heap structure.
 It provides a very efficient means of sorting arrays.